berndab/surfs_up/README.md

 # Surfs Up

+## Purpose

+The purpose of this project is determine how a proposed “Surf and Shake” shop business on the island of Oahu, Hawaii would be affected by sessional weather variations on the island.
+The goal is to determine how seasonal temperature variations on the island would affect the shop’s sales volume and how it would change the customer type that the shop would serve during different seasons
-## Description
+## Methodology
+The project uses a data set that consists of multiyear daily temperature reading from 9 weather stations the island of Oahu.
+The project generated statistical measures for multiyear daily temperature measures for June and December and compares these statistical measures to determine the sessional variation of these measure.

-In order to determine the feasability of opening an "Surf and Shake" shop on the island of Ohau, Hawaii, this project geneates statistical data for Ohau daily multi-year temperature data for June and December.
-This statistical data is used to to analize and predict how the seasonal temperature variation could affect the "Surf and Shake" shop's sales volume and to determine if the type of customer  would vary with the the seasonal temperature variation.
+This seasonal temperature variation data is used to predict how sales volume and customer type would be change based to the seasonal temperature variation.

 ## Weather Data June and December Ohau, Hawaii